-PERFORMANCE FACTORS PERFORMANCE RATINGS Rate employee's performance: 5: consistently exceptional 4: consistently above acceptable 3: at an acceptable level 2: occasionally below an acceptable level 1: consistently below an acceptable level PERFORMANCE COMMENTS Document specific comments regarding performance during the rating period.
-Knowledge of clinical instructor role: To what extent does the CI know and perform elements of clinical instruction?
+PERFORMANCE FACTORS PERFORMANCE RATINGS Rate employee's performance: 5: consistently exceptional 4: consistently above acceptable 3: at an acceptable level 2: occasionally below an acceptable level 1: consistently below an acceptable level Knowledge of clinical instructor role: To what extent does the CI know and perform elements of clinical instruction?
 1 2 3 4 5 Teaching effectiveness: To what extent does the CI's work meet the required quality standards for teaching effectiveness?
 1 2 3 4 5 Communication Skills: To what extent does the CI effectively communicate with core faculty and students?
 Provides constructive feedback to students?
 1 2 3 4 5 Dependability: To what extent does the CI demonstrate reliability and follow-through?
 1 2 3 4 5